Tom Green County License Hearing Guide

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any other relevant documentation.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, video footage, or documentation that challenges the validity of the traffic stop or the accuracy of the breath/blood test.

 Possible Outcomes

-- Suspension Upheld: If the hearing officer finds that the DPS has sufficient evidence to suspend your license, the suspension will be upheld.
+- Suspension Upheld: The ALJ finds that the DPS has met its burden of proof, and your license suspension will be upheld.

 Hardship/Restricted License in Texas